 Qualitative and Multi-Method Research

-For a draft of the current syllabus, see here.
+For the current syllabus, see here.

 This graduate seminar introduces students to the rapidly evolving field of qualitative and multi-method research.
 The seminar is designed to provide students with an overview of qualitative methods essential to political science research.
 In addition, we will consider a range of ways in which qualitative methods can be integrated with other research methodologies, such as field and natural experiments, formal models, and statistical modeling.
 Required readings cover classic texts, recent innovations, and applied examples.
 Note that this means there is a lot of reading!
 Students are expected to become familiar with both the methodological ideas and their substantive application.